2010 Durand Cup

 The 2010 Durand Cup is the 123rd edition of the Durand Cup, the third oldest association football competition in the world.

-United SC won the 2010 Durand Cup at the Ambedkar Stadium with a 0–1 tie-break win over JCT FC.
-The 2010 Durand Cup Champions were United SC.
+Chirag United won the 2010 Durand Cup at the Ambedkar Stadium with a 0–1 tie-break win over JCT.

 Background

 Format

 The Durand Cup is scheduled from 17 September to 7 November 2010.
 The tournament will be conducted in two stages.
 Stage 1 will be the Qualifying Knock Out Round and Stage 2 will be Quarter Final League round.